fazibear/puddleofcode/content/story/2023-08-27-how-to-generate-git-commit-message-using-ai.md

 ---

 Why don't use available solution?
 All of them using ChatGPT.
-But I'm out of credits ;) Ofcourse I want to learn something!
+But I'm out of credits ;) Of course I want to learn something!

 ## How to generate git commit message?